nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'filelocking.enabled' => false,

-Enables the EXPERIMENTAL file locking.
+Enables transactional file locking.

-This is disabled by default as it is experimental.
+This is disabled by default as it is still beta.

 Prevents concurrent processes to access the same files at the same time.
 Can help prevent side effects that would be caused by concurrent operations.

-WARNING: EXPERIMENTAL
+WARNING: BETA quality

 ::